 STUDENT ADDITIONAL DEPENDENCY QUESTIONS IMPORTANT: If you are unmarried, without children, and under age 24, you will be asked additional questions to determine if you qualify for "Independent Status."
 "Independent Status" means that you do not have to provide any information, including income, tax, and asset information, about biological, adoptive or foster parents (including relative or non-relative caregivers), or legal guardians in the Parent Demographics or Parent Financials sections (Sections 4 & 5).

-Current or former foster youth may qualify for "Independent Status" on the FAFSA or CADAA if they can answer "Yes" to any part of either of the two questions below:
+Students who have experienced homelessness may qualify for "Independent Status" on the FAFSA or CADAA if they can answer "Yes" to the following question: